Lower Umpqua Hospital District is a not-for-profit 20-bed Critical Access Hospital (CAH) located on the Central Oregon Coast.

 The hospital became a Critical Access Hospital on July 24, 2002, and increased the Medical Surgical licensed beds to 24, reducing nursing home beds to 29, in 2005.

 In 2006 the hospital transferred ownership of Home Health Care and Hospice to Pacific Home Health and Hospice.
 In 2010 the hospital increased the nursing home beds back to 29 and leased the extended care unit to Aidan Senior Living.

 The Reedsport Medical Clinic became part of the Lower Umpqua Hospital District on December 1, 2005 and in 2006 Nuclear Medicine was added.

-The electronic health record (EHR) was implemented in 2011.
+The electronic health record (EHR) was implemented in 2011 and upgraded in 2014.

-Dunes Family Health Care became part of the Lower Umpqua Hospital District on August 7, 2013.
+Dunes Family Health Care, a Family Medicine Primary Care Clinic, was integrated into the Lower Umpqua Hospital District in the fall of 2013.

 The Walk-in Clinic was opened spring of 2014 and moved to the hospital building in 2015.
 Also in 2015 the WIC expanded their hours to seven days a week.

 In 2015, Douglas County closed the Public Health Department in Reedsport and the District hired a community health nurse to manage the new Central Coast Community Health (CCCH) clinic, housed in the Courthouse Annex Building.
 The clinic is currently open on Fridays.